 When writing your invoice, it’s important that the details are clear and the invoice has a professional look.
 This is the information your customer will need to pay you, and ensure the payment is on time.

 It’s quicker to send an invoice to your customer by email than by post, so you should get paid faster.
 When you email, including a personal message along with your PDF invoice is a great idea, like thanking your customer for working with you.

 It’s even better to send your invoice using an accounting solution like Bokio where not only can you create an invoice for free and add a message when you send it, but also track your payment, see if it’s overdue, and record it with your other bookkeeping with just a few clicks.

-Bokio is a totally free invoicing and accounting solution that lets you keep everything in one place.
+Bokio is an invoicing and accounting solution that lets you keep everything in one place.
 You don’t have to be an expert in accounting to use Bokio, because you will have step-by-step guidance and friendly support.

 Generate professional invoices

 Bokio lets you generate customisable invoice templates.
-It's easy and free.
 You will be able to record the invoice in your accounts quickly and easily so you don’t have to worry about accounting with spreadsheets anymore.

 Our free invoicing software has been designed to help you as a small business owner to send efficient and professional invoices.